 PRODUCER_ADDON_NAMESis used by producers to discover which add-ons to write to.

 CONSUMER_ADDON_NAMEis used by consumers to discover which add-on to read from.

 You must add support to your app for:

 - Producing to all add-ons specified in

 - Consuming from the add-on specified in

-Consumers should handle duplicate messages idempotently.
-For more information on this, please see the article on robust usage of Apache Kafka on Heroku.
+Consumers must handle duplicate messages idempotently.
+For more information, see the article on robust usage of Apache Kafka on Heroku.